-Completed applications, support documents, and a GIS shapefile of the project boundaries must be submitted no later than 5:00 PM on August 1, 2023.
+Completed applications, support documents, and a GIS shapefile of the project boundaries must be submitted no later than 5:00 PM on August 2, 2024.
 Applications submitted after this deadline will not be considered.
 Except for the GIS shapefile, please convert all material to PDF format.
 Applications, support documents and GIS shapefiles less than 20 MB in size may be submitted via email to Wendy Musumeci, VBPF Grant Program Administrator, at wendy.musumeci@dhr.virginia.gov.
 Applications greater than 20 MB in size may be submitted through a large file transfer system.
 Please contact the VBPF Program Administrator at least one week in advance of the application deadline for instructions on how to submit the application via the WITA) Large File Transfer site.
+DHR will also accept applications submitted via SharePoint.